 Provide the title of each staff position and percent of time each person will devote to the project.
-The budget for personnel salaries and benefits shall not exceed 30% of the project's total direct cost.
+Budget for personnel salaries and benefits shall not exceed 30% of the project's total direct cost.
 "Time and Effort" reports must be submitted monthly to P&D.

-Object Category: PERSONNEL SALAR IES
+Object Category: PERSONNEL SALARIES

 Position % of Time Hourly Wage Cost

 Total Cost - Personnel Salaries \$

 Budget Narrative Justification -